MartinJohannesNilsen/InitDocs/src/template/pages/index.md

 ##### Serving

 It is also possible to serve the project with a hot-reloading server.
-This means that on every change in the `mkdocs.yaml` file or `docs` folder, the docs will reload.
+This means that on every change in the `mkdocs.yaml` file or `pages` folder, the docs will reload.
 To serve, run one of the two commands below.
 The `-d` flag stands for `detached` mode, which means that it will run in the background without printing terminal output.
 If you want to see the terminal output, simply skip the flag.

 ```bash
 # Serve in detached mode